antirex/drumkit/README.md

 # drumkit
-made a simple drumkit using advnaced js and DOM try now with the link given below: https://drumkit101.netlify.app/
+made a simple drumkit using advanced js and DOM try now with the link given here: https://drumkit101.netlify.app/